 Finnair A350 Business Class and Economy Comfort Review

-You know that annoying person who posts pictures of their business class experiences on social media (#blessed)?
-Sorry, I’m about to become one of them for this post.
+You know that annoying person who posts pictures of their business class experiences on social media?
+Sorry, I’m about to become one of them for this post #blessed.
 It’s about my first business class flight aboard a Finnair Airbus A350-900.
 Please forgive me for not being able to compare it with business class on other airlines, it took this peasant a while to earn this privilege.

-Back in February 2017, Finnair held a sale for Finnair Plus points.
+When Finnair held a sale for Finnair Plus points.
 I purchased 32,000 points for 412.00 euros and received an additional 8,000 for free.
+Considering that’s a little over a cent per mile, that was a good deal.
 I already had 10,000 points from my earlier flights, so I had enough to upgrade myself on one intercontinental leg.
-Sticking to one airline alliance or frequent flyer programme definitely helps.

 Before we get to my amateur review of business class on the Finnair A350, I’ll also quickly talk about the Economy Comfort product on the same plane and business on the airline’s Airbus A320 aircraft, so that we have a point of reference.